-Purpose - Demonstrate how the flexible leadership style is reflected in the three leaders: Maimonides, Buddha and Warren Buffett.
+Purpose: - Demonstrate how a flexible leadership style was manifest by three leaders: Maimonides, Buddha, and Warren Buffett.

-Methodology / Approach - Analyzing the ways of operation of three leaders, their opinions and their way of influence.
+Methodology / Approach: Analyzing the means of operation,opinions, and influence of these three leaders.

-The study of Maimonides comes from the source literature of his writings; books and articles about him.
+The study of Maimonides is based on the source literature of his own writings and books and articles about him.

-The research on Warren Buffett comes from the annual reports he publishes; A book and articles written about him and his economic way as well as YouTube videos showing his ideas.
+The research on Warren Buffett is based on the annual reports published by his corporation, a book and articles written about him and his economic approach, and YouTube videos showing his ideas.

-We discuss Buddha from articles about the flexible leadership that is taught from him, as well as Buddha's premise about the changing reality.
+The discussion of the Buddha is based on articles about the flexible leadership style expressed in his teachings, as well as Buddha's premise about the changing reality.

-Research Limitations - This study deals with only three leaders.
+Research Limitations: This study deals with only three leaders.

-The results of the study and practical implications - The study shows that different leaders, who spoke different languages, who operated in a different cultural world and lived at different times, had the same leadership style.
+The results of the study and practical implications: The study shows that these three leaders, who spoke different languages, operated in different cultural worlds, and lived at different times, manifest the same leadership style.

-Practical Implications - It can form the basis for research on additional leaders from different times and in diverse fields.
-Future studies will increase understanding in which situations, the flexible leadership style is appropriate and when is it inappropriate?
+Practical Implications: This study can form the basis for research on additional leaders from different times and in diverse fields.
+Future studies will expand and enrich understanding about the situations in which a flexible leadership style is appropriate and when is it inappropriate.

-Leadership flexibility is linked to The consciousness of change.
-Maimonides had a profound consciousness whose period was characterized by dramatic changes; Buddha's consciousness is that if there is something constant in reality, it is the constant change; In Buffett's view, success is the result of identifying the change, of what he calls the "economic sky," which is the potential for tremendous economic success.
+Leadership flexibility is linked to consciousness of change.
+Maimonides had a profound consciousness that the period in which he lived was characterized by dramatic changes.
+Buddha expressed the consciousness that if there is anything constant in reality, it is the constancy of change.
+In Buffett's view, success is the result of identifying opportunities for change in what he calls the "economic sky," which is the potential for tremendous economic success.

-Flexible leadership refers to adapting one’s leadership style, method or approach to diverse and changing contexts (Kaiser & Overfield, 2010).
+Flexible leadership refers to adapting one’s leadership style, method, or approach to diverse and changing contexts (Kaiser & Overfield, 2010).
 Flexible leadership requires a broad repertoire of behaviors that may be adapted to many types of situations.
 It also requires the ability to know when to express each behavior, with the skill to accomplish what is necessary.

 Flexible leadership theory draws on ideas from several areas: leadership, human resources management, strategic management, organizational theory, and organizational change (Yukl, 2008).
 Flexible leadership can be manifest in various contexts (Yukl & Mahsud, 2010).
 A resilient leader has the ability to balance competing values and contrasting behaviors in a way that is suitable to a complex situation.